nils-schween/multipole-conv/README.md

 ## Usage as a library

-Maybe, you need to convert very often between spherical multipole moments and (Cartesian) multipole moments and you want do this in your program.
+Maybe, you need to convert very often between spherical multipole moments and (Cartesian) multipole moments (or vice versa) and you want do this in your program.
 In this case, you can use the `multipole-conv` as a library; just include the necessary headers in your code.
 If you have difficulties setting this up, contact us.

 ## multipole-conv in Python